What Color To Dye Over Green Hair When it’s Time For Changes?

 Usually, to make the bleaching process less harmful for hair, it takes several sittings.

 After every bleaching, the hair is dyed with the dye that includes red color to reduce the green.
-Some products are usually recommended to use additionally to restore the hair structure and to wash away the green color.
+Some products are usually recommended to use additionally to restore the hair structure and to wash away the green tint.

 Professional colorist knows the newest and most effective hair products to use for solving the problem and to reduce the damage for the hair while changing the color.
 Trusting the colorist is the safest and effective way to get the right color and to keep the hair healthy.